athomasliz/Notesaurus/docs/spring-boot/rest-controller.md

 :::note
 - Annotate the class **DemoController** with **@RestController** and **@RequestMapping**
     - Services defined under this **DemoController** class will all be under the context path /demo/.
-- Annotate the method **copycat** with **@RequestMapping**
+- Annotate the method **echo** with **@RequestMapping**
     - It defines POST as the HTTP method.
     - It defines input model to be **DemoRequest**, and in JSON format.
     - It defines the output model to be **DemoResponse** and in JSON format.
-    - The context path will be /copycat.
+    - The context path will be /echo.
-- Together with the setting in step 2, the service url will be [http://localhost:18080/demo/copycat](http://localhost:18080/demo/copycat)
+- Together with the setting in step 2, the service url will be [http://localhost:18080/demo/echo](http://localhost:18080/demo/echo)
 :::

 ### 6. Start server